matrix-org/matrix-appservice-irc/docs/irc_operators.md

 ### History protection

 Matrix is naturally history preserving, so that any message sent to a Matrix room is sent to all participating users/servers.
-They will be able to read these messsages for as long as they are joined to the room.
+They will be able to read these messages for as long as they are joined to the room.

 Bridged IRC rooms do not share history to Matrix users from before they have joined by default, but history visibility can be changed by users with the correct power level on Matrix.

-The bridge can also be configured to stop bridging all traffic from a channel to Matrix if it cannot garuntee that a Matrix user is joined to the IRC channel, which is usually a step of last resort should the bridge have failed to connect them.
+The bridge can also be configured to stop bridging all traffic from a channel to Matrix if it cannot guarantee that a Matrix user is joined to the IRC channel, which is usually a step of last resort should the bridge have failed to connect them.
 See the [administrators guide](administrators_guide.md#enforcing-matrix-users-to-be-connected-to-irc).